Post cover

 }

-Open the demo and enter a query in the input field.
-You'll see how the list of employees is filtered.
+Open the demo and enter a query into the input field.
+The list of employees is filtered.

-What's important the query state variable is the source of truth for the value entered in the input field.
+What's important is that query state variable is the source of truth for the value entered in the input field.
 You use it inside employees.filter() to filter the list of employees: name.toLowerCase().includes(query).

 4. Debouncing the controlled input